Affine Grassmannians and the geometric Satake in mixed characteristic: Affine Grassmannians

-The above lemma expresses $\bGr_N$ as a quotient of an affine scheme by an affine group scheme.
-But this is not very useful as both $L^+V_N$ and $L^+\GL_n$ are infinite dimensional.
+\end{lem} This lemma expresses $\bGr_N$ as a quotient of an affine scheme by an affine group scheme.
+But it is not very useful since both $L^+V_N$ and $L^+\GL_n$ are infinite dimensional.
 We need to work at the finite level.